neoforged/.github/primers/26.2/index.md

 - `com.mojang.blaze3d.platform`
     - `BackendOptions` record is removed
     - `BlendOp` - The operation performed when blending the source and destination outputs.
+    - `ClientShutdownWatchdog#startShutdownWatchdog` now takes in a `boolean` of whether to force shutdown with a `-8` exit call
     - `DestFactor`, `SourceFactor` -> `BlendFactor`
     - `GLX`
         - `_initGlfw` no longer takes in the `BackendOptions`